 - Enrol on a course at an accredited planning school

-- Undertake structured work based learning – secondment, work shadowing
+- Engage in work based learning such as secondment or work shadowing

 Self Directed CPD